Shant1R/Shant_IIITB/README.md

 <summary><strong>Hands on "Incomplete if case"</strong></summary>

-Now we look into how an incomplete if-else statement cause the hardware design to stray from the intended logic under LAB 1 and then we subsequently see how to rectify such issues under LAB 2.
+Now we look into how an incomplete if-else statement cause the hardware design to stray from the intended logic under LAB 1 and LAB 2.

 **LAB 1**